MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/server-1709-relnotes.md

 Storage Spaces Direct was introduced in Windows Server 2016 and is the foundation for our hyper-converged platform.
 We have been thrilled by the positive adoption of the Microsoft hyper-converged platform and we are committed to our customers.

-We have been listening to customer feedback and working to deliver the [next set of innovations](https://blogs.technet.microsoft.com/windowsserver/2017/09/07/sneak-peek-2-windows-server-version-1709-hyper-converged-infrastructure/) for our hyper-converged platform.
-These features are available today in [Windows Insiders](https://insider.windows.com/en-us/for-business/) builds, and we would love for you to try them and share your feedback!
+We've been listening to your feedback and are working to deliver the [next set of innovations](https://blogs.technet.microsoft.com/windowsserver/2017/09/07/sneak-peek-2-windows-server-version-1709-hyper-converged-infrastructure/) for our hyper-converged platform.
+These features are available today in [Windows Insiders](https://insider.windows.com/for-business/) builds, and we would love for you to try them and share your feedback.
 For customers looking for a validated hyper-converged solution, we recommend the [Windows Server Software Defined](http://microsoft.com/wssd) program.